 Right now, yes.
 From personal observation, I can say that the rural population have to play catch up with at least essential technology.
 It can be useful, for example, for farmers to have apps on their mobiles to help them resolve issues immediately.
 But we must be careful that they don’t start emulating the urban population.

-What is your research topic at Jain University?
-How are you finding life at Jain University?
+What is your research topic at Jain (Deemed-to-be University) ?
+How are you finding life at Jain (Deemed-to-be University) ?

 My doctoral thesis focuses on understanding one’s commitment towards the sub-identities that compose of one’s Social Identity in young, employed Bangaloreans.
-Since I have been in Jain University for my M.Sc. and M.Phil., the JC Road campus especially has become something of a second home for me!
-I absolutely enjoy being part of the Department of Psychology at Jain University and learn something from each one there every single day!
+Since I have been in Jain (Deemed-to-be University) for my M.Sc. and M.Phil., the JC Road campus especially has become something of a second home for me!
+I absolutely enjoy being part of the Department of Psychology at Jain (Deemed-to-be University) and learn something from each one there every single day!

 Right now, I am at a very crucial juncture with my doctoral work.
 I have begun my data collection and it promises to be an uphill task, so all my energies have been directed into successfully completing it soon.
 Of course, I am also looking forward to heading to Vienna in November for the Peter Drucker Forum!